didsomeonecloneme/didsomeonecloneme.github.io/_docs/dashboard.md

 ---
-title: Premium Dashboard
+title: Dashboard
-subtitle: This document covers the Premium Dashboard feature
+subtitle: This document covers the Dashboard feature
 tags: [dashboard]
 ---

-For our Premium features, we provide a Dashboard that enables you to manage your DSCM account.
+For our Premium and Enterprise, we provide a Dashboard that enables you to manage your DSCM account.
 A screenshot of our Dashboard:

 ![Dashboard](/assets/img/docs/dashboard.png)